KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 !!! tip "`parsedTab`"

-    In the examples, the `parsedTab` arguments are tables as returne by the `.nlp.newParser` [example](#preproc/nlpnewparser) in the data-preprocessing section.
+    In the examples, the `parsedTab` arguments are tables as returned by the `.nlp.newParser` [example](#preproc/nlpnewparser) in the data-preprocessing section.

 Markox Cluster